Sustainable Supply Chain|Supplier Management

 Sustainable Supply Chain Management

 As a key player in the semiconductor supply chain, with a focus on chip design upstream and wafer manufacturing midstream, Nuvoton closely collaborates with suppliers in the industry chain to form partnerships based on specialized division of labor and mutual cooperation.
 As a global semiconductor industry leader, collaborating with suppliers to build a sustainable supply chain is a key indicator of Nuvoton's sustainable development management.
-Nuvoton pays attention to labor rights in the supply chain, requiring suppliers to operate in compliance with relevant laws of their operating countries and comply with relevant international industry codes of conduct, including the Responsible Business Alliance (RBA) Code of Conduct and any amendments thereto.
-All suppliers are required to sign the "Compliance with the Code of Conduct Commitment" and "Confidentiality Agreement."
+Nuvoton pays attention to labor rights in the supply chain, requiring suppliers to operate in compliance with relevant laws of their operating countries and comply with relevant international industry codes of conduct, including the Responsible Business Alliance (RBA) Code of Conduct and any changes or amendments thereto.
+All manufacturers in the supply chain are required to sign the "Compliance Commitment Code of Conduct" and "Confidentiality Agreement."
 Over the past three years, 100% of Nuvoton's suppliers have signed the Supplier Code of Conduct.
-In 2023, Nuvoton's suppliers did not experience any human rights disputes related to child labor, forced labor, violation of the freedom of association or collective bargaining rights of employees.
+In 2024, Nuvoton's suppliers did not experience any human rights disputes related to child labor, forced labor, violation of the freedom of association or collective bargaining rights of employees.

 Supplier Selection and Evaluation